mwmlln/hangman/README.md

 ##  Credits

+####  Coding

-* https://enhancer298.net/2020/07/10/hangman1/    This site's step by step tutorial of making Hangman game was used as a general guidance and their approach is taken as a stepping stone for initial stage of this project.
+* https://enhancer298.net/2020/07/10/hangman1/    This site's tutorial of making Hangman game was used as a general guidance and their approach is used as a stepping stone for initial stage of this project.
 Also the image of the hangman stage is used from this site.

-####  Coding
+* https://www.python-izm.com/   Used for ganetal reference for python code

 ###  Media

+* https://diagrams.net/       This site was used to create the flowchart in the planning stage of the projet.